 The ingredient list here is pretty basic, but just a quick head’s up that you’re going to need to make some cornbread!
 Truth be told, I use the recipe on the back of the Alber’s box, but any cornbread will do.
 If you really want, you could even go store-bought, and I wouldn’t even judge you for it.

-Next, let’s talk about the sausage.
-I think part of the charm of this stuffing is that the recipe calls for breakfast sausage.
+- Sausage – part of the charm of this stuffing is that we’re using breakfast sausage.
 It’s completely unfussy, simple, and adds tons of delicious flavor.
 If you’re not into the breakfast sausage thing, you could always go with Italian sausage or the like.
 Just don’t get maple-flavored or anything too crazy!

 Let’s make stuffing!

-First thing’s first, you’re going to want to start off by making some cornbread!
+- First thing’s first, you’re going to want to start off by making some cornbread!
 You could even do this a day or two in advance if you want to save the oven space.
 (In fact, I recommend making the cornbread in advance but more on this later).
-Just use the recipe on the back of the box, or whichever is your favorite.

 A make ahead option